 Data processing systems, data management, electronics, control systems, instrument and sensor design and applications using space-derived data.

 |SPACE PHYSICS AND ASTROPHYSICS

 Space physics, astronomy, astrophysics, theoretical physics, mathematical modelling, space weather, atmospheric science, etc.

-The overall winner will attend one of the NASA Academy programs at Ames Research Center, Goddard Flight Center or Marshall Flight Center, or participate in a NASA affiliated summer program in mid 2015.
+The overall winner will attend an Internship program at Ames Research Center.
 The other category winners will each receive a $1000 cash prize.